Why Is My Divorce Taking So Long?

 Divorce is a “Split.”

-Divorce is a disconnection and is not an event where you take all or your spouse takes all, as the lawyers at Charlotte Christian Law can explain.
+Divorce is a disconnection and is not an event where you take all or your spouse takes all.
 You came together as one, but you leave as two which means you cannot expect to leave with one hundred percent (100%) of what you want.
 Accordingly, determine what you cannot live without and give up something else in order to get what you want to make sure that the division between the parties is equitable.
 A reputable lawyer will certainly attempt to secure for our clients more than fifty percent (50%) of the parties’ assets, but our doing so requires a fine-tuned plan and a comprehensive execution on that plan.
 Therefore, if you are facing a divorce, develop an extensive plan with a competent lawyer, execute on that plan, and move onward as quickly as possible.